 Understanding Your Trust Account

 Many property managers are sometimes overwhelmed by the financial aspects of managing a trust, on top of managing their general business finances (if they own one).
+Most of then don’t know that they can get help from appointment setter services to attend a financial seminar for great information.

 So let’s break down what a trust account is, trust money vs non-trust money, the purpose of a trust account in real estate and trust accounting best practice.
+Handling money can be a complicated process for many companies, if you need help you can get this small business credit card processing service.

 What is a trust account?